Pay your fees with online banking

 - Payment #1: ½ tuition plus ancillary fees due 3 weeks prior to start of program

 Semesters 3 & 4: runs late August to April

 - Payment #1: ½ tuition plus ancillary fees due August

 - Payment #2: Balance due January 30

 For information on opting out of/getting a waiver for your Student Health and Dental insurance coverage, please visit your student union or student association website.
 Students attending the Vernon campus should go to the Vernon Students' Association Okanagan College (VSAOC) website.
 All other students should visit the Okanagan College Students Union (OCSU) website.

 If you apply to the VSAOC for a waiver or the OCSU to opt out, and if they approve your request, they will notify us and the charges will be removed from your account.

 If you are in the process of applying to opt out of Health and Dental coverage and you have paid all your fees except for the Health and Dental amount, you will not be dropped from your courses before the opt out deadline has passed.

 Refunds will not be issued for amounts less than $10.

-You are entitled to a full credit less the non-refundable deposit, up to and including the last day of course registration.
+You are entitled to a full credit less the non-refundable, non-transferable deposit(s), up to and including the last day of course registration.
 If you are registered for the next term, this credit will be applied to the following term.
 You will not receive a refund.
 Students who are in their last term of study will receive a refund.
 Students who withdraw after the last day of course registration will receive no tuition credit or refund.